ArnoldVanN/james-webb-news/README.md

 ## How to run
 After cloning the repo, install the dependencies for the back end project by running `npm install` in the base directory.
 Make sure to run `npm start` in the back end project first.\
-Then cd into the front end directory (james-webb-api-frontend) and run `npm install` followed by `npm run`.
+Then cd into the front end directory (james-webb-api-frontend) and run `npm install` followed by `npm start`.